dftfeDevelopers/dftfe/README.md

       - all other files part of dft.cc
    - dftOperator/
       - operator.cc (abstract discrete FE operator base class)
-      - kohnShamDFTOperatorClass.cc (Implementation class for building the Kohn-Sham DFT discrete operator and the action of the discrete operator on a single vector or multiple vectors)
+      - kohnShamDFTOperator.cc (Implementation class for building the Kohn-Sham DFT discrete operator and the action of the discrete operator on a single vector or multiple vectors)
-      - operatorCUDA.cu (abstract discrete FE operator base class)
+      - operatorCUDA.cu (abstract discrete FE operator base class on GPUs)
-      - kohnShamDFTOperatorClassCUDA.cu (Implementation class for building the Kohn-Sham DFT discrete operator and the action of the discrete operator on a single vector or multiple vectors)
+      - kohnShamDFTOperatorCUDA.cu (Implementation class for building the Kohn-Sham DFT discrete operator and the action of the discrete operator on a single vector or multiple vectors on GPUs)
       - all other files part of kohnShamDFTOperatorClass.cc and kohnShamDFTOperatorClassCUDA.cu and
    - linAlg/
       - linearAlgebraOperations.cc (Contains linear algebra functions used in the implementation of an eigen solver)
       - linearAlgebraOperationsOpt.cc (part of linearAlgebraOperations.cc)
+      - linearAlgebraOperationsCUDA.cu (Contains linear algebra functions used in the implementation of an eigen solver on GPUs)
       - linearAlgebraOperationsInternal.cc (Contains internal functions used in linearAlgebraOperations)
       - pseudoGS.cc (part of linearAlgebraOperations.cc)
+      - pseudoGSCUDA.cu (part of linearAlgebraOperationsCUDA.cu)
+      - rayleighRitzCUDA.cu (part of linearAlgebraOperationsCUDA.cu)
+      - scalapackWrapper.cc (interface class for ScaLAPACK usage)
+      - process_grid.cc (interface class for ScaLAPACK block cyclic format)
+      - elpaScalaManager.cc (interface class for ELPA usage building upon ScaLAPACK)
+      - distributedMulticomponentVec.cc (distributed multicomponent vector class real and complex datatypes on both GPUs and CPUs)
    - poisson/poissonSolverProblem.cc (poisson solver problem class)
    - helmholtz/kerkerSolverProblem.cc (Helmholtz solver problem class for Kerker preconditioner)
    - force/